-YEAR 10 Beyond the Script
+YEAR 10 Through the Looking Glass

-This unit explores the concepts of subtext, pretext, back story and sequels to existing works and the way these concepts can extend Drama and create new works.
-Students engage in writing and performing monologues which are the cornerstone of auditions.
+This unit explores the concepts of subtext, pretext, back story and sequels to existing works and the way these concepts can extend to create new works.
+Students engage in writing and performing whilst examining how characters REALLY feel within the text.
 They refine expressive skills in voice and movement to create engaging dramatic action in both individual and group tasks.
-Students analyse and evaluate drama performed by others.
+Students explore hard hitting topics relating to teens to develop verbatim theatre.